Donegal Junior Football Championship

 The Donegal Junior Football Championship (abbreviated as Donegal JFC) is an annual football competition organised by Donegal GAA.

-Na Dúnaibh are the title holders (2022) defeating Letterkenny Gaels in the Final.
+Carndonagh won the 2025 decider defeating Letterkenny Gaels in the Final.

 History

-The competition has been won by 44 clubs, 23 of which have won it more than once.
+The competition has been won by 42 clubs, 24 of which have won it more than once.
 Castlefinn Robert Emmet's are the most successful club with seven titles to their credit.

+Donegal senior footballer Marty Carlin scored 0–10 against Cill Chartha in the 1981 Donegal JFC final.
+Other men to have won this competition and to have played at senior level for their county include Caolan McColgan, with his 2024 title added to the Ulster Senior Football Championship medal he won with Donegal earlier that year.

 Donegal county team manager Declan Bonner brought national attention to the competition when he lined out for his club Na Rossa in 2019, notably making saves while playing as goalkeeper when his team's regular goalkeeper transferred to New York.

 Honours

 The winning club receives the Dr McCloskey Cup.
 The winning club is promoted to the Donegal Intermediate Football Championship for the following season.

 The Donegal JFC winner qualifies for the Ulster Junior Club Football Championship.
 It is the only team from County Donegal to qualify for this competition.
 The Donegal JFC winner may enter the Ulster Junior Club Football Championship at either the preliminary round or the quarter-final stage.
 It often does well there, with the likes of Naomh Colmcille and Red Hugh's among the clubs from Donegal to win at least one Ulster Championship after winning the Donegal Junior Football Championship.

 The Donegal JFC winner — by winning the Ulster Junior Club Football Championship — may qualify for the All-Ireland Junior Club Football Championship, at which it would enter at the semi-final stage, providing it hasn't been drawn to face the British champions in the quarter-finals.
+This is what happened to Naomh Pádraig Uisce Chaoin in the 2024–25 All-Ireland Junior Club Football Championship.
+The club defeated Tara in the quarter-final in London, then defeated Kilmurry of Cork on penalties in the semi-final, before losing the final at Croke Park.